ashleyd480/local-guide-points-calculator/readme.md

             // newValuePerDateFrequency = Math.round(value / daysInBetween / frequency);
         }
 ```
-**Note**: for the MUI `DateInput` component, we noticed that `daysInBetween` calculated as 0 when we selected the following day (and this would cause infinity to be the return value of the goal plan if the next day was chosen).
+**Note**: for the MUI `DateInput` component, we noticed that `daysInBetween` calculated as 0 when we selected the following day- for example if we were in the late pm hours (and this would cause infinity to be the return value of the goal plan if the next day was chosen)...And note that after I published this readme, I did go back and add a `+ 1` to this return so that it more accurately handles the date difference.

 The `if` statement above handles that edge case.
 The next day would mean we’re 1 day away, and with 1 day away- we can only select a frequency of 1, so value divided by 1 day divided by 1 per week or value / 1 / 1= value.